MrXedac/riku/README.md

 The userland stuff, such as the components of Michiru, the software stack built on top of Riku, is composed of two parts as well :
 - libc, which is the source code of rLibC, the Riku's standard library implementation
+  - rlibc is deprecated, Riku now partially supports newlib 2.5.0 as a standard library.
 - michiru, which contains the userland stuff code

 # Required stuff